Thermann Heat Pumps: Independent Review

 Thermann Heat Pump Model & Range

-Thermann offers two main types of heat pump systems: Integrated Heat Pump and Split Heat Pump.
-These systems are designed to provide energy-efficient hot water solutions for various household sizes and needs.
+Thermann currently offers two main types of heat pump systems: an Integrated (all-in-one) heat pump and a Split System heat pump.
+These systems are designed to provide energy-efficient hot water for a wide range of household sizes.

 Thermann Split Heat Pump